 Fujifilm’s new custom settings force you to save everything in your Shooting & Focus menus.
 Now you must have an MF assist mode, drive mode, AF area, etc., associated with your creative choices, even though they’re irrelevant to that.
 And on cameras with a PSAM dial, you must have an exposure mode tied to a custom setting.

 This really drove me crazy when I first took out the GFX50S II.
-I wanted to shoot in a certain style but had no possible way to change exposure modes while using that style.
+I wanted to shoot in a certain style but couldn’t figure out how to change exposure modes while using that style.
 I had saved Aperture Priority to that style but wanted to go to Manual.
-There is no way of doing this without leaving the style.
-But, since it’s a medium format camera that I’m mostly using for assignments & projects, I’m post-processing those photos anyways.
-So it’s not a big deal; I just won’t ever use the custom settings.
+It was later I discovered I could change exposure modes in the Q menu, but what an ordeal to go through.

 And with the X-T30 II, I’m using the Auto Update feature so these saved shooting & focus settings don’t bite me in the ass; you can read this article for more on that.
 But I lose my saved styles doing that – the whole reason for using these custom settings in the first place.